 3h: 1h30'- Theory presentation: News.
-Sources and resources in news reporting+ 1h30'- Seminar: Writing news
+Sources and resources in news reporting+ 1h30'- Seminar: Writing news 23 h autonomous learning (205h/7weeks = 29,2h/every week)

 What does documentation in information journalism mean?
 What are the main sources and resources for news journalists?
 What's the news?
 How to build a news story?
 How do we correlate information journalism with the sustainable development and implementation of the SDGs in your country?